attadanta/rdf-mapper/README.md

 A `Profile` accepts a list of `Check`s next to the schema validator.
 You can write custom checks by implementing that interface.
-It accepts a valid mapping it can inspect and returns a list of `Offense`s.
+It accepts a valid (according to some schema) mapping it can inspect and returns a list of `Offense`s.
 It is the `MappingVerifier`s job to sort the errors from the warnings.
 Like stated above, any `ERROR`-graded offenses you include in the result signifies that the mapping is invalid and hence a graph cannot (or shouldn't) be constructed.

 #### Command line usage